 We begin by counting the number of SA reports that mention words commonly associated with SA's new quantitative ratings (hereafter Quant Reports).
 Specifically, we search all SA reports for any of the following expressions: 'quant', factor grade', 'value grade', 'growth grade', 'profitability grade', 'momentum grade', or 'revisions grade'.
-Appendix B provides excerpts from a bullish and bearish Quant Report.
-While anecdotal, these excerpts indicate that SA quant ratings are directly incorporated in at least some SA reports.
+Appendix B provides excerpts from a bullish and

-&lt;sup>9 There is considerable debate over whether the returns attributable to factor loadings are compensation for risk or mispricing.
+&lt;sup>13 There is considerable debate over whether the returns attributable to factor loadings are compensation for risk or mispricing.
 We do not take a stance on this issue.
 However, studies that examine the revealed preferences of retail investors using mutual fund flows conclude that investors treat returns attributable to non-market factor loadings as alpha (see, e.g., Berk and van Binsbergen, 2016, Barber, Huang, and Odean, 2016, and Clifford, Fulkerson, Jame, and Jordan, 2021).

+&lt;sup>14 One might expect that the dissemination of quantitative ratings would attenuate anomaly mispricing.
+One potential explanation is that only SA premium members, a relatively small fraction of total traders, have access to the quant ratings.
 We also allow for minor variants of each expression such as 'grade for value' instead of 'value grade'.